XK9274/ncspotcli-compile-miyoo/README.md

 ### Audio
 - I'll try to modify to use the native audioserver, currently it's using an audiobridge i made that ncspot calls as a child process, it receives raw audio on stdin from ncspot and sends this formatted to /dev/dsp. ncspot handles this child process by calling/killing it when a new song is played which means we get the pop from the speaker everytime a song plays.
 This needs editing to allow it to pass audio directly to the built in audioserver (somehow) - currently ncspot doesn't have a native SDL backend so we'll probably always get the pop whether we use audiobridge or audioserver
 - audiobridge sometimes has *issues* but it's a very simple bridge code-wise
-- Full volume audio is distorted
+- Full volume audio is distorted - Use 75% with the volume keys or change the ncspot volume with the keyboard.
 - ncspot starts every song with the volume set in the app, not the volume set in the audiobridge.
 You can change this by bringing up the keyboard with the X button and pressing +/- (volume is in the far bottom right of the screen)

 ### Key bindings